OS2iot/OS2iot-docs/source/installation-guide/installation-guide.rst

    11. Update the :code:`MQTT_BROKER_HOSTNAME` with the ip/hostname that you used for step 4 and 6, and :code:`CA_KEY_PASSWORD` with the password that you entered in step 3 in the docker-compose.yml file placed in OS2IoT-docker.

-If you want to use kubernetes then you need some futher steps.
+If you want to use kubernetes to host mosquitto then you need some futher steps.
 First you have to install kubectl.

    1. Open a command prompt in administrator mode.